Table of Contents

 - Person should do some exercise daily.

-- Person suffering from thyroid and liver problems must consult physician before taking gugglu.
+- Person suffering from thyroid and the liver problems must consult physician before taking gugglu.

 You can buy this medicine online or from medical stores.